dashouse/numbers-to-words/README.md

 # numbers-to-words
 A chrome extension to convert numbers in webpages to words

+## Status

+This is purely experimental.
+There are known issues with:
+- 4 digit numbers
+- numbers with m suffix
+- changing non visible numbers in the HTML

 ## To test

 Download this repo as a zip and unzip it